collective/volto-hydra/README.md

 <div class="teaser" data-block-uid="....">
 <img src="/big_news.jpg"/>
 <h2 data-editable-field="title">Big News</h2>
-<div data-editable-field="description">Check out <b>hydra</b>, it will change everything</div>
+<div data-editable-field="description">Check out <b data-node-id="1">hydra</b>, it will change everything</div>
 <a href="/big_news">Read more</a>
 </div>
 ```

+You can mark both simple text fields and rich text fields as editable.
+Rich text comes via the contents restiapi as a semantic structure in json using nodes rather than as html.
+Your frontend could choose to represent that formatting using whatever html you want, however for hydra.js
+to keep track of what you are changing you will need to add ```data-node-id``` attributes to the outermost
+html that contains a rich text node. e.g. ```<span class="custom" data-node-id="5"><a href="...">my link</a></span>```.
+These node ids aren't available from the plone restapi but only via the hydra.js bridge, so you will need hook
+into ```handleEditChange``` to rerender your content with the node ids to make editing work.
+Or you can choose
-You may choose to add a call back to the bridge ```onBlockFieldChanged``` so that any formatting changes
+to add a call back to the bridge ```onBlockFieldChange``` to rerender just the editable fields more quickly while editing (TODO)
-such as applying bold, can be rerendered efficiently.

 Now an editor can:-
 - click into rich text and type, adding, removing and cut and pasting, all directly on the frontend.
 [TODO](https://github.com/collective/volto-hydra/issues/29)